rick-r/marriage-figaro-norway/captions.md

     And I find myself talking of love
     From a need I can't explain.

-    The names of love
+    I am forced to speak of love

-    Delight

-    My heart's a-flutter

     A desire I cannot explain